Listen and Speak Under Pressure Course

 Getting the most from your attendance

 You're making an investment of your time and money by enrolling in this course.
-Here are three suggestions to help you reap benefit from your attendance:
+Here are three suggestions to help you get the most from your attendance:

 - Consider what work colleague/friend you could teach an idea/technique to.
-This means, arrange a five minute catch-up appointment with a work colleague/friend the next work day after your course to teach that person the most memorable idea/techniques you learned in the course.
+Schedule a five minute catch-up appointment with a work colleague/friend the next work day after your course to teach that person the most memorable idea/techniques you learned in the course.
 This 'teaching' will help you retain the idea/technique.
 Until you can teach an idea/technique to other people you don't really know it yourself.

 - Plan to participate/volunteer.
 In all of Michael Kelly's courses, he offers various opportunities, throughout the day, for you to have additional attempts at practising techniques/interaction types.
 The people that volunteer for these opportunities get more worth from the course.
 So come prepared to participate and volunteer.

-- Before the course day write down in one sentence or phrase a specific thing/behaviour/attitude etc. that you'll like to exit the day with.
+- Write down in one sentence or phrase a specific thing/behaviour/attitude etc. that you'll like to exit the day with.
 You'll get the opportunity to share this thing/behaviour/attitude at the start of the day.